 Year started with KUOW: 2005

 Deborah's first reporting job was at public radio station WFCR in Amherst, Massachusetts.
 In 1990, she went to work for National Public Radio, and served as NPR's Asia correspondent, based in Hong Kong.
-During that time, she covered the the Persian Gulf War from coalition headquarters in Saudi Arabia, and then spent months in Kuwait, Turkey and Northern Iraq writing stories on the war's aftermath.
+During that time, she covered the the Persian Gulf War from coalition headquarters in Saudi Arabia, and then spent many months in Kuwait, Turkey and Northern Iraq filing stories on the war's aftermath.
 In 1993, she joined ABC News as a television correspondent in Beijing and Hong Kong, and covered, among other things, Hong Kong's handover from British to Chinese rule.
 In 1999, she set up the network's first news bureau in Seattle.

 Deborah has also worked as an on–air anchor for CNN International, and for the nationally syndicated public radio show Here and Now.

 Deborah has won numerous awards for her reporting, including the Alfred I. DuPont Silver Baton for coverage of the first Gulf War, and the Overseas Press Club's Lowell Thomas Award for best radio documentary on Cambodia.